andreajparker/scalable-machine-learning-with-sparkr/README.md

-# getting-started-with-sparkr
+# scalable-machine-learning-with-sparkr
-Getting Started with SparkR for Big Data Analysis
+Scalable Machine Learning with SparkR
-This is a book on SparkR
+This is a book on machine learning using Apache SparkR